Joe Coffee raises another $1.3M to help more coffee shops take mobile orders – TechCrunch

-Gone — or at least on hold for a long while — are the days of hanging around a coffee shop, poking around the Internet on the free WiFi while sipping the same coffee for three hours.
+Gone — or at least on hold for a long while — are the days of hanging around a coffee shop, poking around the internet on the free Wi-Fi while sipping the same coffee for three hours.
 The entire idea feels kind of alien right now.
 A little anxiety-inducing, even.

 But coffee shops still want to find ways to safely stay in business, and people still want their coffee.
 With many states limiting orders to pickup/to-go, mobile ordering is seeing a massive uptick across the food industry.
 That’s great for Starbucks and anyone else who already had mobile ordering in place, but it leaves many smaller shops scrambling for a solution.
 Building your own app is complicated — and getting people to download it can be its own challenge.